Pharmacist

 Why is a pharmacist needed to count pills at a pharmacy?
 Is there something more to it?

-Asked by master-of-none about 12 years ago
+Asked by master-of-none over 12 years ago

 Contrary to popular belief, pharmacists do not "just count pills."
 Pharmacists have to understand the disease states, how the medications work, potential side effects of medications, and possible drug interactions.
 Now think about how many diseases and medications are out there today.
 Yeah, I'd say an advanced degree is required.